auraoupa/perf-pangeo-deployments/README.md

 At the MEOM team level of the laboratory IGE, we have a virtual machine jupytr with jupyterhub that grants every user 2 cores and 2GB of memory for computation on data stored on the same server.
 The physical machine behind has 2 Inte(R)Xeon(R) CPUs with 16 cores.

-There is no possible variation of the key parameters on this deployment, so the result will only be useful to compare to other deployments.
-It takes 3h41 +/- 23mn to compute the temporal mean there.
+***There is no possible variation of the key parameters on this deployment, so the result will only be useful to compare to other deployments.
+It takes 3h41 +/- 23mn to compute the temporal mean there, so more than twice slower than on my personnal computer.***

 ### GRICAD cluster DAHU (GRICAD)